Majorana CP Violation Insights from Decaying Neutrinos: Formalism

 \section{Formalism}

-In the framework of neutrino oscillations with decay, it is likely that mass eigenstates and flavor eigenstates mismatch and therefore proper formalism to compute oscillation probabilities for the two flavor case was advocated in~\cite{Chattopadhyay:2021eba}.
+In the framework of neutrino oscillations with decay, likely, mass eigenstates and flavor eigenstates mismatch, and therefore a proper formalism to compute oscillation probabilities for the two flavor case was advocated in~\cite{Chattopadhyay:2021eba}.
 For the three flavor case with $3 \times 3$ mixing matrix parameterized by three angles and one Dirac phase, analytic expressions were derived in~\cite{Chattopadhyay:2022ftv,Gronroos:2024jbs}.
-Here, we additionally incorporate the two Majorana phases into the $3 \times 3$ mixing matrix and describe complete analytic treatment for three flavor neutrino oscillations coupled with decay.
+Here, we additionally incorporate the two Majorana phases into the $3 \times 3$ mixing matrix and describe a complete analytic treatment for three-flavor neutrino oscillations coupled with decay.